Xiran23/Xiran23.github.io/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under Chiran Raj Thapa

 ---